Decay is inherent in all compound things. Work out your own salvation with diligence.

 After their final journey, once every remnant of the language has faded from all other minds and records, the Unraveller returns bearing its terminal utterances to lay them on the unlistening ears of their brethren.
 It is a small ceremony: the Unraveller labors onto a white mule in the center of the group, whose members in response cease their own recitations and join guttural hums together into a frail cacophonous shelter for the Unraveller’s final unheard words.

-This Unraveller, as the only mind remaining with knowledge of the language, completes its duty by dismounting the mule and shambling slowly away from the Procession.
+This Unraveller, as the only mind remaining with knowledge of the language, completes its duty by dismounting the mule and shambling away from the Procession.
 These may be the only ones to leave the Procession, and presumably like everything eventually crumble into the landscape.

 Some travellers regard the knowledge Unravellers as an incredible untapped source, and one crew of mortals has been sending members here for decades to capture all they can gather, straining to hear recitations and snatching remnants from flames.
 The challenge of course is that although all information may find its way here eventually, this torrent arrives in scattered and random fragments.
 This visitor encountered one enthusiast, standing by the orating Unravellers lining the leading bonfire, furiously recording notes,2 who was excited to describe the trove of data collected at his tutor’s library but was unable to name any particular discovery.
 Perhaps some day one will be pieced together.

 Erudite Unravellers are eager to explain their theories about what happens here.
 The consensus is that, even without an observer taking notes, information is never truly lost: a pile of ash may appear the same no matter what book it came from, but in fact every speck of information and shape and detail contained in that book becomes embedded in the configurations of air currents and cinders that resulted from the burning.
 Everything is reversible in theory.
 However, not only is such reversibility nearly impossible in practice, but, even more importantly, reversing such a process only further increases energy use and disorder elsewhere in the total environment.
-Unravellers are delighted to see outsiders perform this role: launching and supplying their expeditions here, dedicating resources to the archival of information rescued from the brink—information that will, inevitably and one day irretrievably, find its way back here.
+Unravellers are delighted to see outsiders perform this role: launching and supplying their expeditions here, dedicating resources to the archival of information rescued from the brink—information that will, inevitably and one day irretrievably, find its way back here to be truly lost.

-Various troupes focus generally on plans gone awry, but political dissolution in particular entertains a baroque troupe that has no apparent organization: it is a churning gala of gossip.
+Various troupes focus on plans gone awry, but political dissolution in particular entertains a baroque troupe that has no apparent organization: it is a churning gala of gossip.
 Unravellers promenade about bedecked in gaudy trinkets bragging of their exploits and picking each other’s minds for ideas, quizzing, play-testing microcosms of their plans in the byzantine network of rivalries and alliances among them.
 Their cleverness matches their pretension.

 Unravellers here specialize in individual cultures and kingdoms3 and enact targeted political traumas against them: framed assassinations and thefts, provoked ceasefire violations, sabotaged negotiations, tweaked documents and maps, betrayals small and large triggering everything from internal conflict in a familial dynasty to the collapse of entire civilizations.

-Lost magic is the focus of a troupe that consist of a single building, perhaps the only structure here that reaches to great height: a huge and gently floating gray tower, all terraces and staircases, teeming with creatures embedding magical items and gems and arcane trinkets into the wall, all dull and broken, lodged inside and out such that the tower bristles and overwhelms with more foreign matter than stone.
+Lost magic is the focus of a troupe that consist of a single building, perhaps the only structure here that reaches to great height: a huge and gently floating gray tower, all terraces and staircases, teeming with creatures embedding magical items and gems and arcane trinkets into the wall, all dull and broken, lodged inside and out such that the tower bristles with more foreign matter than stone.
 An open chamber at the top of the tower is the sole corner of the entire lamina this visitor found to be off-limits, guarded by dozens of large and misshapen golems cobbled together from repurposed relics and filling a narrow spiral staircase, for the top of the tower is where artifacts not-yet-dispelled of their power are brought, and so has been the frequent target of treasure hunters and pursuant prior possessors.

 Ancient caches leave behind no recognizable spoils to return to the Inevitability, decaying as they do in place, but long after any trace of the subject remains the quiet, shrewish, sentimental Unravellers of this troupe revisit the sites of their worked entropy and gather the dust or soil or undersea muck left behind to deposit here into yet another enormous barrow containing the rotted dreams of the multiverse.